matthewhand/open-hivemind/README.md

 - `GUILD_ID`: The ID of your Discord server.
 - `CLIENT_ID`: Your Discord client ID.
 - `ALLOWED_USERS`: Comma-separated list of user IDs allowed to execute code.
-- `TRIGGER_WORD`: Custom word to trigger code execution (defaults to 'pybot').
+- `TRIGGER_WORD`: Custom word to trigger interactions (defaults to 'pybot').
+- `LLM_API_KEY`: Your LLM API Key for authorized access to the LLM server.
+- `LLM_URL`: The URL of your Cloudflare worker for LLM interactions.
+- `LLM_SYSTEM`: The default system for LLM queries (e.g., 'mistral-7b-instruct').
 - `PORT`: Port for the bot's web server (default is 3000).

 ## Usage

-To execute Python code, send a message formatted as follows:
+### AI Interaction
+To engage with the LLM, simply mention the trigger word along with your query or instruction:

 ````
 pybot